 In a second project, I used a shopping list application to investigate cognitive processes related to interruption and resumption in a real-world scenario.
 Interruptions occurred due to product advertisement, and task difficulty was increased when shopping had to be done for more than one person.
 On methodological accounts, I used the cognitive architecture ACT-R to develop a computational model of underlying cognition and validated the emerging pattern with human experimental data.
 In particular the final product recall indicated a good fit between model and human data.
 Future directions involve the exploration of beneficial resumption strategies for different user groups and situations to incorporate them in assistive systems.

 Hyperlinks became indispensable in our digital age and are an inherent feature of many computer-based learning environments.
 On the positive side, they can foster deeper understanding, but on the negative side they might also impair the construction of coherent mental models.
 To explore this duality further, we investigated selected hyperlink features with interrupting potential.
 In more detail, we manipulated link loading times, spatial link format and fit between link and learning page contents in a learning task on metabolism and energy generation.
-Even if we could not observe crucial impairments in performance, the inspected features required increased cognitive resources to compensate for the related demands.
+Even if we could not observe crucial impairments in performance in our first study, the inspected features required increased cognitive resources to compensate for the related demands.
+We can take this as promising hint to further explore these features in different settings.

 Attention control training “in the wild” (2018 – present)

 Strong attention control skills can prevent harmful effects of distraction.
-To foster these skills, a joint project with the Rationality Enhancement Group and the Software Workshop at the Max Planck Institute for Intelligent Systems resulted in a computer-based training app.
+To foster these skills, a joint project with the Max Planck Institute for Intelligent Systems resulted in a computer-based training app.
 This app provides metacognitive feedback on the value of exerting attention control when people distract themselves from a self-chosen task.
 Contrary to existing approaches, it turns daily life settings into a gym for the mind to achieve stable and sustainable skill acquisition.
-We evaluate the training in behavioral field experiments in different settings (e.g., school, university, workplace), where the participants use the app over a defined period of time during work or study activities.
+We evaluate the training in different settings (e.g., school, university, workplace), where the participants use the app over a defined period of time during work or study activities.
 From the obtained human data, we can develop cognitive models that predict the development of attention control skills.

 - Wirzberger, M., Lado, A., Eckerstorfer, L., Oreshnikov, I., Passy, J.-C., Stock, A., Shenhav, A., & Lieder, F. (2020).
 How to navigate everyday distractions: Leveraging optimal feedback to train attention control.
 In 42nd Annual Meeting of the Cognitive Science Society.
 [ABSTRACT] [POSTER]